Firuz-Shah Zarrin-Kolah: Genealogy

 Firuz Shah likely migrated from Kurdistan to the region of Ardabil in the 11th century.

 After the establishment of Safavid rule, official genealogies traced the lineage of Firuz Shah Zarrin-Kolah to the seventh of the Twelver Imams, Musa al-Kazim.
 In the Silsilat-an-Nasab-i Safaviya, composed during the reign of Suleiman I (1667–1694) and written by Shah Hussab ibn Abdal Zahidi, the ancestry of the Safavid is traced back to Ali.
-The origins of the family of Safi-al-Din go back not to Hijaz but to Kurdistan, from where, seven generations before him, Firuz Shah Zarrin-kulah had migrated to Azerbaijan.
+The origins of the family of Safi-al-Din go back not to Hijaz but to Kurdistan, from where, six generations before him, Firuz Shah Zarrin-kulah had migrated to Azerbaijan.
+His name was also given as "al-Sinjabi".